chrisgrieser/obsidian-quadro/README.md

 If you are experienced with Obsidian, you can also [directly install the plugin](#installation), though checking out the example vault is nonetheless helpful to get a grasp on the capabilities of *Quadro*.

+#### Using a Separate Vault
+It is recommended to create a separate vault for data analysis and install the plugin there, for several reasons:
+- QDA does not follow the "common logic of note-taking," thus often requiring a different set of plugins and settings from your regular vault.
+- Separate vaults mean that suggestions, such as for properties, are also separated.
+- To make Obsidian easier to use for qualitative research, *Quadro* also does some (minor) modifications to the core layout of Obsidian, for instance wider dataview tables.
+- For archival purposes, the research data is already separated.
+- For collaborative work in a research team, the data is stored in separately from personal notes.

 #### Migrating from an existing research project with other QDA software
 Unfortunately, this is not supported.
 Main reason being that commercial QDA